Why Non-Residents Get Flagged, Restricted, or Frozen (2026 Guide)

 Please watch the video given below to learn more:

-Why UK banks care about tax compliance
+Why do UK banks give importance to tax compliance?

 UK banks are required under financial regulations to monitor:

-- Suspicious or inconsistent activity
+Suspicious or inconsistent behaviour

-- Financial crime risk
+Financial crime risk

-Key tax-related signals that trigger bank reviews
+Tax-related signals that trigger bank reviews

 1. Revenue mismatch between bank and HMRC filings